Special Reserve: Formation

 The infantry of the Special Reserve were integrated into the regular army's regimental system.
-Each of the 69 infantry regiments received a 3rd (Reserve) battalion (or, for regiments with four battalions, a 5th and 6th (Reserve) Battalion), and 23 regiments also established between them an additional 27 (Extra Reserve) battalions.
+Of the existing 124 Militia battalions 23 were disbanded.
+Of those remaining, 74 become Reserve Battalions and 27 Extra Reserve.
+Each of the 69 infantry regiments received a 3rd (Reserve) battalion (or, for regiments with four battalions, a 5th and 6th (Reserve) Battalion), and 23 regiments also established between them an additional 27 (Extra Reserve) battalions.These Extra Reserve Battalions, who were to deploy as a unit, for home or active service, were hindered as recruiting was generally poor.
 The reserve battalions were to be 550 strong, increasing to 1,500 on mobilisation with the arrival of Army Reservists not immediately required by the Expeditionary Force.
-The reserve was given the dual role of providing replacement drafts to the regiment's regular battalions and supplementing the Territorial Force in home defence.
+Each infantry regiment was to have ‘a Reserve battalion composed of Special Reservists’ primarily, its purpose was not to go to war as a unit, but to provide drafts to the regular battalions.
 It was also Haldane's intention that the Extra Reserve battalions would be available for garrison duties in the Mediterranean or line of communications duties in support of the Expeditionary Force, and ambiguous statements he made later suggested that Special Reserve battalions might also serve overseas.
 Reservists were volunteers at least 17 years old who committed to a six-year term of service, six months full time basic training on enlistment and three to four weeks training annually.
 Officers were recruited from a newly created Special Reserve of Officers, though Haldane also hoped that another of his innovations, the university-based Officers' Training Corps (OTC), would be a source of reserve officers.
 They were required to undergo twelve months of basic training, later reduced to six, and then attend an annual camp and other training schemes as required.

+In contrast with the soldier serving in the militia, those who served under Special Reserve terms of service had an obligation to serve overseas, as stipulated in paragraph 54.
+The standards of medical fitness were lower than for recruits to the regular infantry.
+The possibility of enlisting in the army under Regular terms of service were facilitated under paragraph 38, one precondition was that the recruit 'fulfils the necessary physical requirements.'

+A similar contrast was the replacement of several weeks of preliminary training with six months of full time training upon enlisting in the Special Reserve.

+The two remaining militia units of the Royal Engineers, the Royal Monmouthshire Royal Engineers and the Royal Anglesey Royal Engineers, transferred to the Special Reserve.